Robert Robinson (Dissenting minister): Retirement

-Fruitless efforts followed, to force his ejection, and then to buy him out; but Robinson held the trust-deeds, locked the doors of the chapel and graveyard, and for three years preached but one sermon, that a Fast-day sermon against the politics of dissent.
-For three years, burials were made in the parish church-yard or in private grounds.
+Fruitless efforts followed, to force his ejection, and then to buy him out; but Robinson held the trust-deeds and locked the doors of the chapel and graveyard.
+For three he years preached only one sermon, a Fast-day sermon against the politics of dissent, and burials were made in the parish church-yard or in private grounds.
 Robinson finally resigned in 1777.
-He applied for ordination into the Church of England, but was sensibly refused.
-So, he retired to an estate he purchased, Barrack Hill House at Bredbury, near Stockport.
+He applied for ordination into the Church of England, but was refused.
+He then bought Barrack Hill House at Bredbury, near Stockport, and retired there.

 Robinson died at his son's house in Manchester on 7 December 1791, and was buried 15 December, by his own directions, at seven in the morning, in a square red-brick building erected on his property.
 A movable glass pane was inserted in his coffin, and the mausoleum had a door for purposes of inspection by a watchman, who was to see if he breathed on the glass.
 It seems he had a horror of premature burial, and so he instructed his relatives to visit his grave periodically to check that he was still dead.

+Family

+He was married, with at least one son and daughter.